Census Dots

 Native American/Other

-Of the 804 places in Wisconsin, Madison is the 2nd most populous.
+Madison is ranked the 2nd most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Madison was ranked the 2nd most populous place in the 2020 Census.

 Madison's White Population